veit/cookiecutter-namespace-template/README.rst

    #. click on the green *Add Repo* button
    #. click *Pin* to add the repo

 #.
-Release your package by pushing a new tag to master.
+Release your package by pushing a new tag to main.

 Pull requests
 ~~~~~~~~~~~~~